This week post wrestles with the topics of reducing monthly bills & increasing personal savings.

 - Cancel your television service altogether – C’mon…just do it!
 You won’t regret it.
 This is your best option for the highest reduction in costs.
 Shutting of our DirecTV saved my wife & I $76/month.
 Besides saving you money, canceling your TV service will also free up enough time for you to develop a few money making hobbies you are passionate about!
 You will not believe how productive you can be until you shut off your TV service.
 The next few solutions are things that my wife & I also do in lieu of a television service.

 - Buy a digital antenna – With the digital switch coming soon you must use a digital antenna to receive a signal.
 You can purchase either an indoor or an outdoor antenna that enables you to receive free local “over the air” digital programming.
 Indoor antennas are cheaper and seem to work fine, this is the route my wife & I took.
 They usually range between $15 and $60.
-Here is the indoor digital antenna I bought for $30 and have been happy with so far.
+Here is the indoor digital antenna I recommend, it’s only $36 and has been highly rated by nearly 400 on Amazon.

 - Purchase a Netflix streaming video plan – I would only advise this if you have an XBox 360 with an active XBox Live subscription, or some other Netflix Watch Instantly plan.
-We pay about $15/month for this (two DVDs out at a time) service.
-There is lesser plan with full streaming (one DVD out at a time) for around $11/month which we are probably going to switch to soon.
+We subscribe to the $16/month plan, but Netflix has cheaper options yet.

 - Call your service providers – Use my tips on speaking to Customer Service Reps to get your bill lowered.
 This has saved me a lot of money over the last 5 months.
 One Comcast rep even told me that I can continually take advantage of their 6 month promotion prices by simply calling every 6 months.
 With this tip, a lot of your success rides on how well you get along with the CSR so make sure you use my tips